 |Standardized Test Scores||Considered|

-To apply, all applicants to Wells College must submit the following items.
-Double check with Wells College's admissions department to confirm all application materials and requirements.
+To apply to Wells College, all applicants must submit the following items.
+Check in with Wells College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 Students admitted to Wells College have an average unweighted GPA of 3.2.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.